 Julian House is a charity that supports vulnerable and at-risk individuals.
 These include adults and young people experiencing homelessness, escaping domestic abuse, adults with learning difficulties and people who need support after leaving prison.

 “Every year, we support over 2,000 vulnerable individuals.”

 We operate more than 40 different projects, accommodation sites and social enterprises across South West England.
-These include our homeless outreach services, a 20-bed emergency access hostel, various supported accommodation sites, a domestic abuse refuge for up to 17 women (or men) and 24 children and an 8-bed property for adults with Autism or Asperger’s.
+These include our homeless outreach services, a 20-bed emergency access hostel, various support.

-We also run multiple training programmes (including at our bike workshops in Bath, Bristol and Trowbridge) to help people regain confidence, learn new transferable work skills, get back into education, volunteering and employment.
+We also run multiple training programmes (including at our bike workshops in Bath and Trowbridge) to help people regain confidence, learn new transferable work skills, get back into education, volunteering and employment.

 “Our projects not only address the symptoms of homelessness but also the underlying reasons why men and women are forced onto the streets.”